wuxnz/react-native-intercepting-webview/README.md

 A React Native module that provides a WebView with request interception hooks (native and JS), buffering utilities, and an easy-to-use React component wrapper.

+IMPORTANT: Android-only

+- This package provides a native Android implementation only.
+There is no iOS native module included in this package.
+- On non-Android platforms the JS wrapper falls back to `react-native-webview`, but native interception and buffer features are Android-only.

 This package exports a single React component:

 - [`InterceptWebView`](src/intercepting-webview/index.tsx:70) — a drop-in component built on top of the popular [`react-native-webview`](https://github.com/react-native-webview/react-native-webview).
 This module extends `react-native-webview` with native request interception, buffering utilities, and convenience hooks so you can observe and react to network requests from the WebView.